yorku-ease/Model-Driven-Epidemiology/AI-ASSISTED MODEL-DRIVEN EPIDEMIOLOGY/phase 2/INSTRUCTIONS.md

 - `--flow-fuzzy-threshold`: Fuzzy threshold for snapping flow endpoints to known compartments (default: `0.78`)

 Paper type (vector-borne / climate) is always **auto-detected** from the paper text and Step 2 promises; no option to set it manually.

+**Generating a results summary:** After running on multiple papers (and optionally both providers), run `python3 build_results_md.py` in the `phase 2` directory to create `RESULTS_NEW_RUN.md` with per-disease and average precision/recall/F1 for compartments, parameters, and flows (OpenAI and Gemini).

 ---